-Those abstaining from barbiturates must seek medical detox to avoid deadly symptoms.
+Those abstaining from barbiturates must seek NCBI to avoid deadly symptoms.
 If you have decided to stop drugs, you should never place yourself in danger to achieve your goal.
 The clinicians in a detox center will help you through this process and provide medication that keeps you comfortable and safe.

 Detox is a crucial point in the continuum of care, but it is not enough to start the healing process.
 Those serious about getting recovering from Seconal must complete the process designed to give them a better life.
 It may require you to enter into a residential treatment center or commit to an outpatient program.
 You deserve the chance at a healthy tomorrow.

 Evashwick, C. (1989).
 Creating the continuum of care.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/10293297

 Seconal Oral: Uses, Side Effects, Interactions, Pictures, Warnings & Dosing. (n.d.).
 Retrieved from https://www.webmd.com/drugs/2/drug-8585/seconal-oral/details

 The National Center for Biotechnology Information.
 Retrieved from https://www.ncbi.nlm.nih.gov/books/NBK64119/

 Delirium tremens: MedlinePlus Medical Encyclopedia. (n.d.).
 Retrieved from https://medlineplus.gov/ency/article/000766.htm